Foundations of regular variation on topological spaces: Random closed sets

 Note that $X$ belongs to the family $\sK_{c,0}^d$ of convex compact sets containing the origin.
-Since $\psi\mu$ is supported by segments, its support does not contain any set which contains the origin in its interior and so $X$ is not regularly varying on the ideal $\fK_{\inf}$ with the normalising function $g$.
+Since $\psi\mu$ is supported by segments, its support does not contain any set containing the origin in its interior, hence, $X$ is not regularly varying on the ideal $\fK_{\inf}$ with the normalising function $g$.
 However,

 and $X=\psi(\xi)$ becomes regularly varying if $\xi$ is regularly varying on the ideal $\sR_0^d(d)$.